$L^2$-theory for the $\bar{\partial}$-operator on complex spaces with isolated singularities

 be defined as follows.\footnote{Again, we write simply $\dq_s$ for $\dq_s(U)$ if there is no danger of confusion.} We say that $f\in\Dom\dq_w$ is in the domain of $\dq_s$ if there exists a sequence of forms $\{f_j\}_j \subset \Dom\dq_w \subset L_{loc}^{p,q}(U)$ with essential support away from the singular set,

 such that

 for each compact subset $K\subset\subset U$.
 The subscript refers to $\dq_s$ as an extension in a strong sense.
 Note that we can assume without loss of generality (by use of cut-off functions and smoothing with Dirac sequences) that the forms $f_j$ are smooth with compact support in $U-\Sing X$.
-This is the equivalent definition that we used in \cite{eins} where we denoted the operator by $\dq_{s,loc}$.

 It is now clear that

 for open sets $V\subset U$, and we can define the presheaves of germs of forms in the domain of $\dq_s$,

 given by